-Prerequisite: Prior AVID enrollment or Application from Site Coordinator Grade Level(s): 9, 10, 11, 12 AVID I is an academic elective course that prepares students for college readiness and success.
-Students receive instruction utilizing a rigorous college preparatory curriculum provided by AVID Center, participate in tutorial style study groups, and engage in motivational activities and academic success skills.
-Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support their academic growth.

-Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or AP) in addition to the AVID elective.
+Semester(s): 2 Prerequisite: Prior AVID enrollment or Application from Site Coordinator Grade Level(s): 9, 10, 11, 12

+AVID I is an academic elective course that prepares students for college readiness and success.
+Students receive instruction utilizing a rigorous college preparatory curriculum provided by the AVID Center, participate in tutorial style study groups, and engage in motivational activities and academic success skills.
+Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support students' academic growth.
+Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or Advanced Placement) in addition to the AVID elective.

-80943S1/80943S2 AVID II (Advancement Via Individual Determination)
+AVID II (Advancement Via Individual Determination)

-Semester(s): 2 Prerequisite: AVID I or Site Coordinator Approval Grade Level(s): 10, 11, 12 AVID II is an academic elective course that prepares students for college readiness and success.
-Students receive instruction utilizing a rigorous college preparatory curriculum provided by AVID, participate in tutorial style study groups, and engage in motivational activities, and academic success skills.
-Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support their academic growth.

-Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or AP) in addition to the AVID elective.
+Semester(s): 2 Prerequisite: AVID I or Site Coordinator Approval Grade Level(s): 10, 11, 12

+AVID II is an academic elective course that prepares students for college readiness and success.
+Students receive instruction utilizing a rigorous college preparatory curriculum provided by the AVID Center, participate in tutorial style study groups, and engage in motivational activities and academic success skills.
+Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support students' academic growth.
+Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or Advanced Placement) in addition to the AVID elective.

-80953S1/80953S2 AVID III (Advancement Via Individual Determination)
+AVID III (Advancement Via Individual Determination)

-Semester(s): 2 Prerequisite: AVID II or Site Coordinator Approval Grade Level(s): 11, 12 AVID III is an academic elective course that prepares students for college readiness and success.
-Students receive instruction utilizing a rigorous college preparatory curriculum provided by AVID, participate in tutorial style study groups, and engage in motivational activities, and academic success skills.
-Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support their academic growth.
-Students continue their rigorous college preparatory curriculum, as well as focusing on college goals and success in a four-year college or university.
-They explore successful testing strategies for college entrance exams such as the PSAT and ACT.
+Semester(s): 2 Prerequisite: AVID II or Site Coordinator Approval Grade Level(s): 11, 12

+AVID III is an academic elective course that prepares students for college readiness and success.
+Students receive instruction utilizing a rigorous college preparatory curriculum provided by the AVID Center, participate in tutorial style study groups, and engage in motivational activities and academic success skills.
+Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support students' academic growth.
+They continue their rigorous college-preparatory curriculum, as well as focusing on college goals and success in a four-year college or university.
+Students explore successful testing strategies for college entrance exams such as the PSAT and ACT.
 The college application process with a focus on completing college applications, writing entrance essays, financial aid registration, scholarship research, and career studies is stressed.

-Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or AP) in addition to the AVID elective.
+Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or Advanced Placement) in addition to the AVID elective.

-80963S1/80963S2 AVID IV (Advancement Via Individual Determination)
+AVID IV (Advancement Via Individual Determination) Semester(s): 2 Prerequisite: AVID III or Site Coordinator Approval Grade Level(s): 12

-Semester(s): 2 Prerequisite: AVID III or Site Coordinator Approval Grade Level(s): 12 AVID IV is an academic elective course that prepares students for college readiness and success.
-Students receive instruction utilizing a rigorous college preparatory curriculum provided by AVID Center, participate in tutorial style study groups, and engage in motivational activities and academic success skills.
-Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support their academic growth.
-Students continue their rigorous college preparatory curriculum, as well as focusing on college goals and success in a four-year college or university.
-They explore successful testing strategies for college entrance exams such as the PSAT and ACT.
+AVID IV is an academic elective course that prepares students for college readiness and success.
+Students receive instruction utilizing a rigorous college preparatory curriculum provided by the AVID Center, participate in tutorial style study groups, and engage in motivational activities and academic success skills.
+Activities incorporate strategies focused on writing, inquiry, collaboration, organization, and reading to support students' academic growth.
+They continue their rigorous college-preparatory curriculum, as well as focusing on college goals and success in a four-year college or university.
+Students explore successful testing strategies for college entrance exams such as the PSAT and ACT.
 The college application process with a focus on completing college applications, writing entrance essays, financial aid registration, scholarship research, and career studies is stressed.

-Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or AP) in addition to the AVID elective.
+Additional Information: Students are required to enroll in at least one rigorous, higher-level course (Honors or Advanced Placement) in addition to the AVID elective.